GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

 It is recognized that scatterers belonging to the same semantic class may exhibit diverse EM propagation behaviors under different humidity conditions.
-This subsection evaluates the adaptability of GeNeRT to varying humidity levels using the test sets of $\mathcal{S}_2$ and $\mathcal{S}_3$.
-Considering that both pre-training datasets $\mathcal{S}_\perp$ and $\mathcal{S}_\parallel$ were collected in dry environments, it is necessary to activate the weights in both the polarization component prediction module and the polarization fusion module during system-wise end-to-end training.
+We further evaluate the adaptability of GeNeRT to varying humidity levels using the test sets of $\mathcal{S}_2$ and $\mathcal{S}_3$.
 As shown in Table~\ref{NMSE under Humidity Levels}, GeNeRT maintains stable MPC prediction across varying humidity levels.
 From the dry scenario $\mathcal{S}_1$ to the wet scenario $\mathcal{S}_3$, the variations in overall, RCM, and AvgDelay errors remain minimal, with respective standard deviations of only 0.43 dB, 0.23 dB, and 0.21 ns.
 In contrast, baseline methods suffer from noticeable degradation, particularly in AvgDelay error under high humidity.
 The robust performance of GeNeRT suggests that the system-wise end-to-end training effectively mitigates humidity-induced changes in scatterer characteristics, thereby ensuring reliable MPC prediction under diverse environmental conditions.